signalapp/libsignal/README.md

 are the Java, Swift, and TypeScript libraries that wrap the underlying Rust implementations.
 All APIs and implementations are subject to change without notice, as are the JNI, C, and Node add-on "bridge" layers.
-However, backwards-incompatible changes to the Java, Swift, TypeScript, and non-bridge Rust APIs will be reflected in the version number on a best-effort basis.
+However, backwards-incompatible changes to the Java, Swift, TypeScript, and non-bridge Rust APIs will be reflected in the version number on a best-effort basis, including increases to the minimum supported tools versions.

 [Double Ratchet algorithm]: https://signal.org/docs/
 [libsignal-protocol-java]: https://github.com/signalapp/libsignal-protocol-java